Investing for teens: How to start building wealth early

 Parents should monitor account access and ensure the use of strong passwords, two-factor authentication, and safe data practices.
 This type of oversight teaches responsibility while reducing exposure to online fraud or misuse.

-Good investing habits for teens
+Good investing habits to teach teens

 • Using setbacks as lessons.
 Losses test our discipline more than success does.
 Analysing the reasons behind them, such as poor timing, lack of diversification, or overconfidence, builds emotional control for the future.